githubtraining/security/responses/06b_final-issue.md

 ## Step 7: Manage app permissions

-As much as it pains me to leave you, I want you to uninstall me on some of your repositories.
+As much as it pains me to leave you, I want you to uninstall me from this repository.
 I won't be able to congratulate you on achieving this task, but know I'm excited about your progress.

 ### :keyboard: Activity: Restrict this app
 1. Click on the **Settings** tab in your repository